 Every human being has a right to the enjoyment of the highest attainable standard of physical and mental health.
 Individuals and couples have the right to decide the number, timing and spacing of their children.
 Infertility can negate the realization of these essential human rights.
 Marriage, they say, is for companionship and procreation.
 The expectation of parents is for their children to procreate within the first year of marriage.
-Where this does not happen, pressure for grandchildren is mounted on the couples by the parents.
+Where this does not happen, pressure for grandchildren is mounted on the couples.
 According to Panti and Sununu (2016), infertility no doubt remains a global health problem and a socially destabilizing condition for couples, carrying several stigmas and a cause of marital disharmony.
-The impact of infertility on couples face infertility related complications worldwide (Pittman, 2013).
-Couples with infertility experience significantly more anxiety, depression, and stress, Iruo, et all (2021); all of which could contribute to marital distress and divorce (Schanz et. al., 2011).
+The impact of infertility on couples can be overwhelming with emotional and psychosocial concerns (Mittal et. al., 2015).
+One out of six couples face infertility related complications worldwide (Pittman, 2013).
+Couples with infertility experience significantly more anxiety, depression, and stress (Iruo, et al 2021); all of which could contribute to marital distress and divorce (Schanz et. al., 2011).

 Infertility worldwide remains a major gynaecological problem with devastating psychosocial effect on the couple (Odejide et. al., 1986, 2013).
 Infertility is today a palpable problem in many families in Nigeria.
 It is a common reason for routine gynaecological consultations.
 Infertility is a source of distress for couples as societal norms and perceived religious dictums may equate infertility with failure on a personal, interpersonal, emotional or social level.
 Its negative impact on the peace and stability of the affected families is becoming conspicuously increasing every day (Animasahun, et. al., 2013).
 Awareness, knowledge and attitude regarding infertility among couples have been the focus of numerous studies.
-Some of these studies have also focused on the causes of infertility; however, studies on the management options of infertility are not prioritized in national population and development policies and reproductive health strategies are rarely covered through public health financing making it difficult for low-income earners to assess quality fertility care.
+Some of these studies have also focused on the causes of infertility; however, studies on the management options of infertility especially in Port Harcourt, Rivers State are very few.
+Also, diagnosis and treatment of infertility are not prioritized in national population and development policies and reproductive health strategies are rarely covered through public health financing making it difficult for low-income earners to assess quality fertility care.
 An assessment of the treatment options available and known by the couple should be addressed to curb the myths and stigma on couples with infertility.
+It is for this reason that the researchers decided to carry out this study in this health care facility in order to address some of these gaps.